e-Learning Blog

 1. What is Customer Harassment?
 Perspectives Indicated by the Ordinance

-The Ministry of Health, Labour and Welfare also defines these as "significant nuisance behaviors from customers, etc.," and the ordinance requires companies to handle this at the practical level.
+The Ministry of Health, Labour and Welfare also defines these as "significant nuisance acts from customers, etc.," and the ordinance requires companies to handle this at the practical level.

-Specific behaviors anticipated by the ordinance include the following.
+Specific acts anticipated by the ordinance include the following.

 ・Verbal abuse or threats that deny a person's dignity